jakobzhao/geog4572/labs/lab01/readme.md

 You will apply for a GitHub account for managing and synchronizing your web mapping project.
 If you do not have a GitHub account yet, please sign up at [https://www.github.com](https://www.github.com).
 Notably, you will need to choose a username.
 It is worth noting that, **this username will be used as a part of the domain name of your home github ['username'.github.io]().
 So, make sure this username is succinct, simple and English-character only.
 Apparently, an easily-recognized domain name is more popular.**

+> **Naming Convention:** In this course, you frequently use github for project management and geovisualization.
+So, we carefully chose Github to undertake the above-mentioned tasks mainly because it provides a powerful function [`GitHub Page`](https://pages.github.com/) to immediately visualize a repository of web program to a web application, which can be accessed through an url in the format of `http[s]://[github-account-name].github.io/[repository-name]/[web-page].html`.
+Usually, a url is made up by lower-case characters, numbers, and symbols like `&`, `=`, `-`, `_`, or `?`.
+We rarely see upper case characters or other symbols in a url.
+Therefore, the following naming rules are recommended.

+* use a combination of lower-case characters and/or numbers to name your github account name.
+* use a combination of lower-case characters and/or numbers to name your github repository name.
+You can only name the main repository in the format of `[github-account-name].github.io`.
+* name the main page of your repository as `index.html`.
+Because all browser will automatically visit `index.html` if you have not specified a page name under the domain name (e.g. www.www.www).
+* If spacing is neccessary, dash/hyphen `-` is prioritized, or you can use underscore `_`.
+Please make sure no upper case character is used.
+For example, both `repo-name-proj` or `repo_name_proj` are fine.
+However, `repoNameProj` is not recommended.

 > **Note: Do you know the differences between Git and GitHub?**
 >
 > **Git** is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
 It is primarily used for software development, but it can be used to keep track of changes in any files.
 Git was created by **Linus Torvalds** in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.